Nerfiti/Akinator/README.md

 # Akinator
 ------------------------------------------------------------------------------------------------------------------------------

-This program have a not large database characters from "The Witcher" and can use your own database (see "Database" section).
+This program has a small database of characters from "The Witcher", and you can use your own database. (see "Database" section).

-Akinator can work in three modes.
-You can use command-line flags (see "Flags" section) or choose mode in program.
+Akinator works in three modes: you can use commandline flags (see "Flags" section) or choose a mode in the program.

 ------------------------------------------------------------------------------------------------------------------------------
 # Mode
 ------------------------------------------------------------------------------------------------------------------------------

-First mode: Guessing characters.
-You have to ask Akinator's questions about your character.
-If Akinator don't guess your character, you have to write who you have made a wish for and what a difference between your character and Akinator's.
-After this your character will be added to the current tree.
-And before finish program, you can write changes to the database.
+First mode: guessing characters.
+You need to ask Akinator questions about your character.
+If he doesn't guess it, you need to write down who you wished for and what the difference is between your character and his.
+After that, your character will be added to the tree.
+Before the program finishes, you can make changes to the database.

-Second mode: Get a definition of the characters.
-You have to write the name of your character and Akinator give you it's definition (or say, that character didn't find)
+Second mode: get a definition for characters.
+Write the name of the character and Akinator will give you its definition (or tell you that the character wasn't found).

-Third mode: Compare two characters, you wrote.
+Third mode: compare two characters you wrote about.

 ------------------------------------------------------------------------------------------------------------------------------
 # Flags